Dirk Reinhard Adelbert van Langen

-History
+Early career

-After attending the Royal Military Academy in Breda Langen was promoted from cadet - ensign there to cadet sergeant in October 1918.
-In July 1919 he was promoted to second - lieutenant and departed on September 13 to the Dutch East Indies.

-After arrival in the Dutch East Indies, he was promoted to first lieutenant; he was placed in the sixteenth battalion in Meester Cornelis.

-He married on June 17, 1924, Annie Bartelds (daughter of Colonel of the KNIL Bartelds), with whom he had engaged in 1922.
+After attending the Royal Military Academy in Breda, the Netherlands, Van Langen was promoted from cadet-ensign to cadet-sergeant in October 1918.
+In July 1919 he was promoted to second lieutenant and departed on 13 September for the Dutch East Indies.
+Upon arrival, he was promoted to first lieutenant; he was placed in the sixteenth battalion in Meester Cornelis.
+He married on 17 June 1924 to Annie Bartelds (daughter of KNIL colonel Bartelds), with whom he had engaged in 1922.
 He was transferred to the garrison battalion of Palembang and Jambi in April 1927 and transferred to the first depot battalion in Bandung.

-On March 8, 1928, Van Langen did the examination for the Higher War College in Bandung.
+On 8 March 1928, Van Langen did the examination for the Higher War College in Bandung.
 He met the requirements and was admitted to get expert study in The Hague.

-As of November 1, 1928, he was seconded for a period of three years at the Higher War College.
-As of August 3, 1930, he was promoted to captain and was attached in September of that year to the regiment cyclists.
+As of 1 November 1928, he was seconded for a period of three years at the Higher War College.
+As of 3 August 1930, he was promoted to captain and was attached in September of that year to the regiment cyclists.